PaulBraetz/ObjectSync/Attributes/README.md

 }
 ```

-Now, everytime a property annotated with the `ObserveAttribute` is set, you may react to the change in your partial method implementation.
+Now, everytime an observable property is set, you may react to the change in your partial method implementation.